 Why Twitter for Business

 When I meet with business owners to discuss their involvement in social networks, I seldom find them using Twitter.
 Twitter, with it’s hashtags, retweets, and mentions, doesn’t make sense to them.
-Well, first of all, Twitter is not really a social network but instead a feed of microblogs.
-Microblogs are short messages and, in this case, 140 character messages.
-In the past, they were just messages.
-Now you can check in and include images.
+Well, first of all, Twitter is not really a social network but instead a feed of micro blogs.
+Micro blogs are short messages and, in this case, 280 character messages.
+In the past, it was they were just messages that were 140 characters.
+Now, you can check in, include images and videos with your messages.

 So what’s the why?

 This is best explained as a brief story.
-The other week, I was teaching a class on “Monetizing Your Online Business.”
+Several years ago, I was teaching a class on “Monetizing Your Online Business.”
 One of the student’s business was gourmet dog treats.
 By using hashtags, we were able to find out what was being said on Twitter about gourmet dog treats, ideas for future dog treat recipes, what her competition was saying, and who might be good businesses to follow to discuss possibly selling their dog treats.
 Do you think she is on Twitter?
 Yes.

 Unlike Facebook and LinkedIn where you can’t reach out to people and businesses you don’t know, Twitter has no problem who you follow.